 The whole look needed to be smart but unfussy because that reminds me of Newfoundlanders.
 I wanted lots of texture and pattern to reflect the natural landscape of the island and I used a wood look backdrop to reference boats and docks.
 The metal pail is reminiscent of a fishing bucket.
 The pedestals remind me of lobster traps.
 Using plaid and burlap together looks masculine and the burlap ties are a great substitute for ribbon at a guy’s party.

-The dessert menu included orange basil cake, blueberry shortcake, chocolate peanut butter cupcakes, mint chocolate chip cupcakes, orange mousse boats with a chocolate chip sail, chocolate chip cookies, watermelon "fish pops" and cantaloupe sticks.
-I like to have a fresh fruit options, especially when with a kid's party.
+The dessert menu included orange basil cake, blueberry shortcake, chocolate peanut butter cupcakes, and mint chocolate chip cupcakes, orange mousse boats with a chocolate chip sail, chocolate chip cookies, watermelon "fish pops" and cantaloupe sticks.
+I like to have fresh fruit options, especially for a kid's party.

 We originally designed these fish cupcake wrappers to incorporate a tiny fishing rod.
-I'm still planning to show an example of this.
-However, I loved Janelle's illustrations on the 2" circle decals so much, I wanted to feature them on the cupcakes as well.
+However, I loved Janelle's illustrations on the 2" circle decals so much that I wanted to feature them on the cupcakes as well.

 The orange mousse dessert reminds me of sail boats.

 Aren’t these bait pail cupcake wraps awesome?!
 They’re perfect for holding chocolate cupcakes, topped with Oreo “dirt” and gummy worms.